Full-time Undergraduate Students

 Northern Ireland students or 'NI students' are not just students from Northern Ireland.
 Your nationality is important but is not the only consideration.
 You're an NI student if you're any of the following:

-- a UK or ROI national who has been living in Northern Ireland for 3 years before the start date of your course
+- a UK or Irish Citizen and been living in UK & Islands for 3 years before the first day of the first year of your course

-- an EU national who has been living in Northern Ireland for 3 years before the start date of your course
+- have been granted settled status and been living in UK & Islands for 3 years before the first day of the first year of your course

-- an eligible exception residency type such as a refugee, stateless person or humanitarian protectionSee what finance is available
+You can also have an eligible exception residency type such as a refugee, stateless person or humanitarian protectionSee what finance is available

-European Union student (including ROI)
+European Union Student (Including ROI)

-- lived in the EU including the Republic of Ireland, EEA or Switzerland for at least 3 years before the start date of your course
+- you have lived in the UK, Gibraltar, the EEA (including the Republic of Ireland) or Switzerland for at least 3 years before the first day of the first year of your course

-If you're not able to identify as either a Northern Ireland student or European Union student you may not be eligible for funding from Student Finance NI.
+If you're not able to identify as either a Northern Ireland student or European Union student, you may not be eligible for funding from Student Finance NI.
 Your university or college may be able to tell you about possible alternative sources of funding.See what finance is available

-Download a form
+Download a Form